 Poles can also be constructed out of a combination of the three above materials.
 A bamboo and carbon fiber construction is a good blend that gives you extra strength, but there are many similar mixes as well.

 Baskets are the circular ring at the end of your ski pole.
 They are critical to your pole’s functionality because they keep it from slipping directly into the snow.
 If you want to have a working ski pole and not a ski spear, you need baskets on your poles.

 If you like to ski at the resort and don’t often find yourself in big powder conditions with deep snow, you can use a small basket on your poles.
 If you’re a backcountry skier who spends lots of time traversing uphill, you want larger baskets.

-Manufacturers will give you the option of a normal small circular basket or a powder basket that is wider and looks more like a snowflake.
+Manufacturers will give you the option of a typical small circular basket or a wider powder basket that looks more like a snowflake.
 Changing one out for another is a simple task you can do on your own.

 Grips come in all sorts of shapes and styles.
 The one you pick comes down to personal preference.
 They can be a simple shape that adds a little width and extra grip to hold onto or they might have a special shape design to fit your hand.

 Grips are usually made of materials that will not absorb moisture, such as plastic or rubber.
-This is important to consider because your poles will definitely see their fair share of moisture and weather while on the slopes.
+This is important to consider because your poles will see their fair share of moisture and weather while on the slopes.

-They are affixed to the top portion of a ski pole, usually on top of the grip, and are typically a simple nylon fabric strap that has a loop on the end for your wrist to pass through.
+They are affixed to the top portion of a ski pole, usually on top of the grip, and are typically a simple nylon fabric strap with a loop on the end for your wrist to pass through.

 Adjustable ski poles mean you can change the length of the poles for different situations.
-Backcountry skiers like this type of pole because they can be extended for uphill touring then shortened on the downhill.
+Backcountry skiers like this type of pole because they can be extended for uphill touring then shortened going downhill.

 Adjustable poles are also a good option for kids because the poles can be adjusted as they grow.
 If you are the proud parent of a little ripper, you know how expensive it can be to keep up with new ski gear every year.
 Adjustable poles can work for many different heights.